w3f/polkadot-wiki/docs/maintain/maintain-sync.md

 A blockchain's growth comes from a _genesis block_, _extrinsics_, and _events_.

 When a validator seals block 1, it takes the blockchain's state at block 0.
-It then applies all pending changes on top of it, and emits the events that are the result of these changes.
-Later, the state of the chain at block 1 is used in the same way to build the state of the chain at block 2, and so on.
-Once two thirds of the validators agree on a specific block being valid, it is finalized.
+It then applies all pending changes on top of it and emits the events resulting from these changes.
+Later, the chain’s state at block one is used the same way to build the chain’s state at block 2, and so on.
+Once two-thirds of the validators agree on a specific block being valid, it is finalized.

 An **archive node** keeps all the past blocks and their states.
 An archive node makes it convenient to query the past state of the chain at any point in time.
-Finding out what an account's balance at a certain block was, or which extrinsics resulted in a certain state change are fast operations when using an archive node.
-However, an archive node takes up a lot of disk space - around Kusama's 12 millionth block this was around 660 GB.
+Finding out what an account's balance at a particular block was or which extrinsics resulted in a specific state change are fast operations when using an archive node.
+However, an archive node takes up a lot of disk space - around Kusama's 12 millionth block, this was around 660 GB.

 :::tip

 On the [Paranodes](https://paranodes.io/DBSize) or [Stakeworld](https://stakeworld.io/docs/dbsize)
-websites you can find lists of the database sizes of Polkadot and Kusama nodes.
+websites, you can find lists of the database sizes of Polkadot and Kusama nodes.

 :::